markopolo139/DataMiningAssignment1/README.md

 - **StratifiedKFold** from sklearn.model_selection: Provides stratified folds for cross-validation, ensuring that each fold contains approximately the same proportion of classes as the original dataset.
 - **RandomForestClassifier** from sklearn.ensemble: A machine learning algorithm that fits a number of decision tree classifiers on various sub-samples of the dataset and uses averaging to improve the predictive accuracy and control over-fitting.

+## Installation of Libraries
+Pip freeze: You can install the dependencies by running the following commnd in your terminal.

+$ pip install -r Requirements.txt

+or

+$ pip freeze > Requirements.txt

-### Brief descrition of what was done in the project
+## Brief descrition of what was done in the project
 - **Data Loading**: Loaded the Titanic dataset consisting of passenger information such as survival status, ticket class, gender, age, family relations, ticket details, fare, cabin number, and port of embarkation.

 - **Data Preprocessing**: